web-platform-tests/wpt.fyi/api/query/README.md

 Where `[product]` is a product specification (e.g. `safari`, `chrome-69`).

 #### Meta qualities

-> BETA: This feature is under development and may change without warning.

 Filters the results to values which possess/exhibit a given quality.